spencermize/backend-test/README.md

 Fork this repository and add functionality that allows the user to create a list of books they would like to read.

 Users should be able to perform the following actions:
 * Add or remove books from the list
 * Change the order of the books in the list
 * Sort the list of books by their author
 * Display a book detail page with a minimum of author, publication date, and title

-Please use the ORM rather than crafting queries by hand.
+Please use the Silverstripe ORM rather than crafting queries by hand.

 To submit your test please commit all work to the master branch of your fork and send us a link to your forked repository.